Returns to scale

-In economics, returns to scale describe what happens to long-run returns as the scale of production increases, when all input levels including physical capital usage are variable (able to be set by the firm).
-The concept of returns to scale arises in the context of a firm's production function.
-It explains the long-run linkage of the rate of increase in output (production) relative to associated increases in the inputs (factors of production).
+In economics, the concept of returns to scale arises in the context of a firm's production function.
+It explains the long-run linkage of increase in output (production) relative to associated increases in the inputs (factors of production).

 In the long run, all factors of production are variable and subject to change in response to a given increase in production scale.
-While economies of scale show the effect of an increased output level on unit costs, returns to scale focus only on the relation between input and output quantities.
+In other words, returns to scale analysis is a long-term theory because a company can only change the scale of production in the long run by changing factors of production, such as building new facilities, investing in new machinery, or improving technology.

-There are three possible types of returns to scale: increasing returns to scale, constant returns to scale, and diminishing (or decreasing) returns to scale.
+There are three possible types of returns to scale: